xseman/dotfiles/README.md

 - `xxd` — Creates a hex dump of a given file or standard input
 - `dbeaver` — SQL client software application and a database administration tool
 - `datagrip` — Multi-engine database environment client.
+- `virtualbox` — General-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

 ### System information